 Requesting a Collection Due Process Hearing

-After receiving a Notice of Intent to Levy, you have a 30-day window to request a Collection Due Process Hearing.
-Submitting a request for a CDP Hearing can halt IRS collection efforts while your case is under review.
+After receiving a final notice of intent to levy and notice of your right to a hearing, you have a 30-day window to request a Collection Due Process (CDP) hearing.
+Exercising this right to a hearing can pause collection actions while your case is under review.
 This provides you with an opportunity to present your case and negotiate terms.

 To request a Collection Due Process hearing, you must submit IRS Form 12153.
 Timely submission is crucial to ensure that the collection efforts are paused while your case is being considered.